 target if files have changed, pass the

-If you'd like to determine affected files based on upstream changes instead of local changes, pass
+If you'd like to determine affected files based on remote changes instead of local changes, pass the

 HEAD against the

 We can take this a step further by filtering down affected files based on a change status, using the

 --status option.
 This option accepts the following values:

 untracked.
 If not provided, the option defaults to all.

 Multiple status can be provided by passing the

 $ moon run app:build --affected --status deleted --status modified

 If you'd like to pass arbitrary arguments to the underlying task command, in addition to the already